VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > Greg Young - Why lot's of developers use one-way command messaging
 > (async handling) when it's not needed? - DDD/CQRS Google Groups

-Before implementing this optimization, the team plans to evaluate the impact of the optimizations to the interaction between the UI and the domain.
+The team evaluated the impact of the optimizations to the interaction between the UI and the domain first, and when those optimizations didn't produce the necessary improvement we then implemented this optimization.

 ## Using snapshots with event sourcing

+The performance tests also uncovered a bottleneck in the use of the **SeatsAvailability** aggregate.
+This proved to be the most effective optimization when the team implemented it and re-ran the performance tests.

+> **JanaPersona:** Once the team identified this bottleneck, it was easy
+> to implement and test this solution.
+One of the advantages of the
+> approach we followed implementing the CQRS pattern is that we can make
+> small localized changes in the system.
+Updates don't require us to
+> make complex changes across multiple parts of the system.

 When the system re-hydrates an aggregate instance from the event store, it must load and replay all of the events associated with that aggregate